PreschoolKindergartenFirst Grade

 How to Nurture a Growth Mindset in Your Preschooler: A Parent's Guide

-You’re not alone in this.
-We all want to raise kids who are resilient, confident, and willing to try, especially as they get ready for kindergarten.
-The good news is, you can.
-This is where nurturing a growth mindset comes in, and it’s one of the most powerful gifts you can give your child.
+You’re also not alone in wanting that confidence and willingness to try, especially as your child gets closer to kindergarten.
+The good news is, you can help.
+This is where nurturing a growth mindset comes in, and it’s one of the most meaningful gifts you can give your child.

 What is a Growth Mindset (and Why Does It Matter)?

-Let's break it down without the jargon.
-It’s a simple but powerful idea.
-At its core, it’s about what we believe about our own abilities.
+Let’s keep it simple.
+It’s a straightforward idea, and it matters.
+At its core, it’s about what your child believes about their own abilities.

 A supportive parent sits with their preschool-aged child at a wooden table, gently guiding them through an educational workbook.